Old-Earth (Progressive) Creationism: History and Beliefs

 Indeed, Hitchcock argued, on biblical grounds alone, apart from geology, one might have to allow animal death before the fall.
 Romans 5:12 (“Wherefore as by one man sin entered into the world and death by sin; and so death passed upon all men…”) explicitly limits the scope of death to humanity: death passed upon all men.
 And, unless Adam himself had seen death, how could the threat of death for disobedience have real force?
 At the same time, Hitchcock still accepted the traditional link between animal death and human sin.
 But, he also accepted the fact of animal death before the fall.
 To put these two truths together, he appealed to his Calvinist theological convictions: God had foreseen the fall and planned accordingly, creating a world in which animal death preceded the fall chronologically, but not theologically—if God in his foreknowledge had known that Adam & Eve would not sin, the creation would have been different.

 Hitchcock’s way of reconciling sin and death with an old Earth was not very influential, but from his day forward most conservative Protestant writers accepted an ancient earth and animal death before the fall.
 However, William Dembski has revived Hitchcock’s theodicy (and explicitly credits it to Hitchcock) in his recent book, The End of Christianity: Finding a Good God in an Evil World (2009).
-I said quite a bit about this in above, so here I simply note the historical continuity and invite readers—especially fans of Dembski—to peruse the selection from Hitchcock linked above.
+I said quite a bit about this above, so here I simply note the historical continuity and invite readers—especially fans of Dembski—to peruse Hitchcock’s work.

-Concordism received a powerful boost in the mid-20th century, when Bernard Ramm published The Christian View of Science and Scripture (1954), which I have already introduced to readers.
+Concordism received a powerful boost in the mid-20th century, when Bernard Ramm published The Christian View of Science and Scripture (1954).
 It was partly to counter Ramm’s considerable influence that Henry Morris and John C. Whitcomb, Jr., wrote The Genesis Flood (1961).
 One measure of the ongoing importance of Concordism is the fact that Scientific Creationism arose partly in response to it, and YEC leaders continue to devote significant energy to combatting contemporary advocates of Concordism, especially Hugh Ross.
 Theologian and ethicist John Jefferson Davis of Gordon-Conwell Seminary (not related to me) offers a different style of Concordism in his book, The Frontiers of Science & Faith (2002).
 The title of one of his chapters shows the continued relevance of Ramm: “Is ‘Progressive Creation’ Still a Helpful Concept?
 Reflections on Creation, Evolution & Bernard Ramm’s Christian View of Science and Scripture.”
 Davis originally published that material in the ASA’s journal, so it’s available on their website.
-If you get a chance to read it, please let me know what you think.
 Thus, Concordism remains a viable option for evangelicals today.